 Mold Growth in Air Conditioners

-When to Clean The HVAC System?
+When to Clean The HVAC System and The Process of Mold Cleaning from Your Air Duct System?

 - Flooding or major leaks that allow dampness to penetrate building materials or furnishings, such as drywall or carpeting.